Ashley Benson Joins The Dark Side With A Brand-New Hair Color

 For as long as we've known her, Ashley Benson has been blonde — very blonde.
-We'd be lying if we said we never brought a photo of her creamy hue to our colorists after seeing her on Pretty Little Liars.
-Now, the actress has seemingly joined the dark side and dyed her hair brunette — and the results will have you doing a double take.
+We'd be lying if we said we never brought a photo of her creamy hue to our colourists after seeing her on Pretty Little Liars.
+Now, the actress has seemingly joined the dark side and dyed her hair brunette — and the results will have you doing a double-take.

 Benson debuted the dramatic hair change over the weekend in an Instagram selfie with pal Remington Franklin.
 Although her caption made no mention of her recent trip to the salon, her hair was visibly darker, especially at the root.